KazukiNakamae/temp/README.md

 - analyze the microhmology involved with InDels and imprecise editing.
 (Case IV)
 - find the useful features for the efficiency prediction.
 (Case V)

-If you have the same purpose with the above cases, you can junp to [the section of Case Studies](#CaseStudies)!
+If you have the same purpose with the above cases, you can check to the section of Case Studies!

 # Quick Start

 We demonstrate the simple example.
-Before that, you have to build the environment according to [the section of Preparation](#Preparation)
+Before that, you have to build the environment according to the section of Preparation.

 #### 1. Download MaChIAto with example files